 Scandinavian businesses located in the Near North Side included Jerpe Cold Storage at North 19th and Charles Streets and the John F. Bloom Monument Company at North 17th and Cuming.
 There were also numerous groceries, meat and fish markets, horse shoeing, metal working and other businesses.

 Other neighborhoods had Swedish, Danish and Norwegian immigrant families, too.
 The Pella Danish Lutheran Church was founded in 1888.
 Their first building was located at 2217 North 26th Street in the Long School neighborhood.
 In 1894, they built a new church at 2723 North 30th Street in the Omaha View neighborhood.
-The Norwegian-Danish Evangelical Lutheran Church was established in South Omaha, but moved to North 26th and Hamilton by 1916.
+The St. Paul Norwegian Evangelical Lutheran Church was established in South Omaha, but moved to North 26th and Hamilton in 1892.
+In its earliest years the congregation was combined with the Danes.
 Even though they celebrated the signing of the Danish Constitution they year their new building opened, the congregation didn’t last and was closed by the 1930s.

 Early on, upper class Scandinavians lived north in the Kountze Place neighborhood, which one publications said had “many Swedes, some of the ‘better class’.”
 Other professional Scandinavian families lived in the Gifford Park neighborhood around North 36th and Cass Streets.